 = 19.01 m3

-For rectangular, circular, or polygonal buildings having no inter or cross walls, this method is quite simple but for buildings having cross or partition walls, for every junction of partition or cross walls with main walls, a half breath of the respective item or footing is to be deducted from the total center length.
+For rectangular, circular, or polygonal buildings having no inter or cross walls, this method is quite simple but for buildings having a cross or partition walls, for every junction of partition or cross walls with main walls, a half breath of the respective item or footing is to be deducted from the total center length.